Two-Minute Toolbox: How to Set Notifications for Suspicious Activity on Your Amazon Seller Account

 As an Amazon seller, you’re responsible for a hundred things already.
 Seemingly minor changes might slip through the cracks, but these changes can affect your account in a number of ways – ways that can impact your revenue, sales ranking, and account standing.

-The Helium 10 Alerts tool is specifically designed to keep you aware of these changes so that you can take action right away.
+The Helium 10 Amazon Alerts tool is specifically designed to keep you aware of changes and suspicious Amazon activity so that you can take action right away.

 Be notified when changes that require actionable responses are made, such as losing the Buy Box, a hijacker changing your listing content, or Amazon recategorizing your products in the “Adult” product category (that’s awkward)!